jsoagger/jsoagger-fx/README.md

 ## Components configuration overriding
-EmaginFX uses XMLCombiner to manage component XML configuration.
+JSoaggerFX uses XMLCombiner to manage component XML configuration.
 XMLCombiner gives us ability to merge multiple XML files while removing/adding nodes in output file.

 It gives us the ability te reuse and by the way override some attributes of a component, while keeping the source code clean and maintenable.